 - Kelci Ever After Scholarship for Study Abroad – Open to all students.
 Applicant should display a positive spirit and good citizenship.
 Applicants must demonstrate need.
 Use this PDF for more information on the Kelci Ever After Scholarship for Study Abroad.

-The Fund for Education Abroad – applications due online in the period November 16, 2020-January 20, 2021 for travel summer 2021, fall 2021, spring 2022.
+The Fund for Education Abroad – applications due online in the period mid-November 2021-mid-January, 2022 for travel summer 2022, fall 2022 and spring 2023.
 FEA offers MANY scholarships – e.g., one just for college athletes.
 FEA prefers groups under-represented in study abroad (minority, first generation, athletes, LGBTQ, etc.), financial need, and studying in a non-English speaking setting.
 But you need not have all of these characteristics to apply.
 Four weeks minimum travel length.

-The Gilman Scholarship – applications due online in early March 2021 for travel in summer 2021, fall 2021, or spring 2021.
+The Gilman Scholarship – applications due online October 5, 2021 for travel in spring 2022, summer 2022, fall 2022, or academic year 2022-2023.
 Must be eligible for Pell Grant to apply.
 Restated: If you receive a Pell grant you should apply!
 Approximately 1 in 3 students receives an award.
 Prefers financial need, unusual destinations, and under-represented students.

 Critical Language Scholarship Program- The United States Department of State offers scholarships for fully-funded 7-10 week overseas intensive summer language institutes in 13 critical need foreign languages.
 Students apply for one language, and will be placed at institute sites based on language evaluations after selection.
 Languages offered: Arabic, Azerbaijani, Bangla/Bengali, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punjabi, Russian, Turkish, and Urdu.